 Australia upholds content liability ruling

-An Australian court has ruled that publishers are legally responsible for comments made on their content by readers left via social media platforms.
+An Australian court has ruled that publishers are legally responsible for comments on their content left by readers via social media platforms.
 The decision is a rejection of an appeal filed by Australian media companies against a 2019 ruling which deemed publishers liable for any comments related to their content posted on sites like Facebook and Twitter.

 The original case revolved around convicted felon Dylan Voller, who sued a number of news organisations over what he considered “defamatory” comments left by users on these publishers’ Facebook pages in response to their coverage of him.
 The court ruled in favour of Voller, concluding that the media organisations were legally responsible for the publication of all comments left on their social media profiles.